This creamy coleslaw recipe is crisp and refreshing.

 My first job out of culinary school was a position as sous chef at a Black Angus Steakhouse.
 Their coleslaw packed a punch, with mayonnaise, sour cream, white vinegar, sugar, paprika, and prepared horseradish.

 The secret to their slaw is the marinating of the vegetables in water, cider vinegar, and sugar.
 After an hour or two, we drained the vegetables well before adding the dressing, to make an awesome slaw.
+At home, I suggest draining the vegetables well and then spinning them in a salad spinner.

 Yield 8-10 Servings